Punjab Enforcement and Regulatory Authority

-Punjab Enforcement and Regulatory Authority (PERA), also known as PERA Force, is a law enforcement agency of Punjab, Pakistan, established by the Government of Punjab under the 2024 Punjab Enforcement and Regulation Act, 2024.
-The authority is responsible for enforcing laws related to price control, hoarding, encroachments, and other public welfare regulations across Punjab.
+Punjab Enforcement and Regulatory Authority (PERA), also known as PERA Force, is a provincial law enforcement agency of Punjab, Pakistan, established by the Government of Punjab under the 2024 Punjab Enforcement and Regulation Act, 2024.
+The authority is responsible for enforcing laws related to price control, hoarding, encroachments, profiteering and other public welfare regulations across Punjab.
+It was launched by chief minister Maryam Nawaz Sharif.
+The force began operations in the Lahore Division and is planned to expand to all districts by December 2025.
+PERA is tasked with market inspections, removal of encroachments, and regulatory enforcement.
+It operates with enforcement stations, modern equipment, and trained personnel, including female officers.
+PERA is headed by the chief minister as chairperson, with the Chief Secretary Punjab as vice chairperson, and a Director General overseeing daily operations.

 History

 PERA was created after the passage of the Punjab Enforcement and Regulation Act, 2024, by the Punjab Assembly to strengthen implementation of public welfare laws.
 It brought multiple enforcement roles under a single structure.
 The law granted PERA powers to inspect, seize, arrest, and impose penalties under scheduled laws.
 The move faced criticism from some lawmakers and legal experts for expanding bureaucratic control and overlapping with police authority.

 The authority was made functional in phases from early 2025, under the direction of Chief Minister Maryam Nawaz Sharif, with a province-wide rollout targeted for September 2025.